IBM/drawIT/README.md

 - Direction default is left-to-right changable to top-to-bottom.
 - Badges are not currently enabled.
 - Connectors can be defined between clusters and nodes with or without arrowheads.
-- Diagrams can be exported to jpg, pdf, png, or svg from diagrams.net.
+- Diagrams can be exported to jpg, pdf, ong, or svg from diagrams.net.
 - Planned: Direct export to jpg, pdf, png, or svg.
 - Planned: Improve support for long labels and sublabels.
 - Planned: Badges.